 – Rima Regas: “…the most harmful effect of direct drug ads has been the desensitization of the consumer to the most important part of the ad: the disclaimer.
 Most people shut that really fast part out, when it is about the only part they should intently listen to.
 The drugs’ side-effects should scare people away from asking to try them and the ads are having the opposite effect.”

-I will step out on a limb and make a prediction, which could be tested by further research.
+Let me step out on a limb and make a prediction, which could be tested by further research.
 I predict that a careful study would reveal that these selective viewers, the people who should pay the most attention to the disclaimers and warnings, are more likely to absorb the emotional appeals built into the ad and shut out the disclaimers.
-I believe that their identification with the actor and their wish for a cure will cause them to gloss over and ignore the dire warnings of side effects of the drug.
+And I believe that their identification with the actor and their wish for a cure will cause them to gloss over and ignore the dire warnings of side effects of the drug.
 Moreover, their desperation for an easy fix will make them that much more insistent when they visit their physician.

 Avoid Being Suckered by Drug Ads & Food Labels